 New Hampshire Travel Guide

-Bordered by the Canadian province of Quebec to the north and northwest, Maine and the Atlantic Ocean to the east, Massachusetts to the south, and Vermont to the west, life in New Hampshire is like a permanent vacation, drawing visitors from the surrounding states for a week at the coast or a memorable mountain trekking experience.
+Bordered by the Canadian province of Quebec to the north and northwest, Maine and the Atlantic Ocean to the east, Massachusetts to the south, and Vermont to the west.
+With all this, life in New Hampshire is a permanent vacation, drawing visitors from the surrounding states for a week at the coast or a mountain trekking experience.

-Its highest peak, Mount Washington, which rises 6,288 feet (1,918m), has claimed many lives over the years with its strong winds and freezing temperatures, some of the worst recorded in the continental United States.
-Mount Monadnock in the south, with its bare rock summit, mild weather and 40 miles (65km) of foot trails is a popular alternative and is rated as the second most climbed mountain in the world.
+Its highest peak of 6,288 feet (1,918m), Mount Washington has claimed many lives over the years with its strong winds and freezing temperatures, some of the worst recorded in the continental United States.
+Mount Monadnock in the south, with its bare rock summit, mild weather, and 40 miles (65km) of foot trails is a popular alternative and is rated as the second most climbed mountain in the world.